Install GridOS Connect

 1.1.2.
 Foundation

-1. GridOS Connect has been deployed and validated on Foundation version 25r10 with non-pdi-k8s-version: 3.0.0Uv1.34.1.
-To ensure compatibility and prevent deployment issues, we strongly recommend using Foundation version 25r10.
+1. GridOS Connect has been deployed and validated on {foundation-docs-base-url}/index.html[Foundation] version {foundation-docs-version} with non-pdi-k8s-version: {non-pdi-k8s-version}.
+To ensure compatibility and prevent deployment issues, we recommend using Foundation version {foundation-docs-version}.
 Deploying GridOS Connect on older Foundation versions may result in unexpected errors.
-For more details on potential issues, refer to troubleshooting section.
+For more details on potential issues, see Troubleshooting.

 1.1.3.
 Artifactory Access